When you imagine a smoker, I bet you picture a traditional horizontal drum design.

 Cons of the vertical smoker design

 There are certain specific disadvantages to using a vertical smoker.
 Some horizontal smokers can also double as a grill.
 That’s not usually an option for a vertical smoker (the Bronco Pro is the exception to this rule).

-If you do pack out your vertical smoker with food, it is going to need to be turned so it will smoke evenly.
-While this is also an issue with horizontal smokers, rotating food in a vertical smoker is just more logistically challenging.
+If you do pack out your vertical smoker with food, you will need to rotate it so it will smoke evenly.
+While this is also an issue with horizontal smokers, rotating food in a vertical smoker is more logistically challenging.